-From its creation in 2003, the Authority has issued only three prohibition decisions, all of which recently and within a few months' timeframe: Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), judicial appeal currently pending; Petrogal/Esso (case 45/2004, Decision of 14 December 2005), not appealed; and Brisa/AEO/AEE (case 22/2005, Decision of 7 April 2006), appealed to the Minister for Economy, who overturned the Authority's prohibition and cleared the merger subject to remedies (see question 5.6 below).
-In all but one (case 17/2005, Controlinveste/Lusomundo Media, Decision of 10 August 2005) of the twelve phase 2 clearance decisions issued to date the Authority required remedies to clear the transaction (see question 5.2 below).
+From its creation in 2003, the Authority has issued only three prohibition decisions, all of which recently and within a few months' timeframe: Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), judicial appeal currently pending;

+Petrogal/Esso (case 45/2004, Decision of 14 December 2005), not appealed; and Brisa/AEO/AEE (case 22/2005, Decision of 7 April 2006), appealed to the Minister for Economy, who overturned the Authority's prohibition and cleared the merger subject to remedies (see question 5.6 below).
+In all but three of the fourteen Phase 2 clearance decisions issued to date the Authority required remedies to clear the transaction (see question 5.2 below).